Reto Ziegler: Fenerbahçe (second spell)

 Ziegler returned on loan to Fenerbahçe on 31 January 2013 until the end of the 2012–13 season.

 Sassuolo

 On 20 August 2013, Sassuolo confirmed it had acquired Ziegler on loan from Juventus for an undisclosed period and fee.

 Sion

 On 2 February 2015, Ziegler transferred to Sion in his native Switzerland, signing a six-month contract until the end of the season.
 He would later sign a new contract with Sion and would play for the club until the end of the 2016–17 season.

 FC Dallas

 On 2 January 2018, MLS club FC Dallas announced the signing of Ziegler.
 In the 2018 season, he was the club's primary starter at left center-back.
 He scored four goals and was sent off a team-high three times.
 Ziegler's contract with Dallas expired following their 2020 season.

 Lugano

 On 25 February 2021, Ziegler joined FC Lugano.

 Return to Sion

 On 25 December 2022, Ziegler signed a 1.5-year contract with Sion.

+Retirement

+On 11 October 2025, Ziegler announced his retirement from playing.